I Wish You Would (Taylor Swift song): Background and production

-Taylor Swift had identified as a country musician until she released her fourth studio album, Red, in October 2012.
-The album featured eclectic pop and rock styles alongside the country stylings of her previous works.
-This caused a media debate over Swift's identity as a country artist.
-In mid-2013, she began writing songs for her next studio album, desiring to explore more of the styles that were incorporated onto Red.

 Inspired by 1980s synth-pop, Swift named her fifth studio album 1989 after her birth year to signify an artistic reinvention and described it as her first "official pop album".
 On 1989, Swift worked with new producers including Jack Antonoff, who had previously collaborated with her on the One Chance soundtrack song "Sweeter than Fiction" (2013).
 He produced two tracks for the album's standard edition: "Out of the Woods" and "I Wish You Would".

 For "I Wish You Would", the song started with Antonoff experimenting and sampling the snare drums on Fine Young Cannibals' 1988 single "She Drives Me Crazy".
 He played the sample to Swift on an iPhone and sent it to her after she heard it.
 Swift then recorded her vocals while on tour and sent the track back to Antonoff, and the two created the song with the vision of "a sort of John Hughes movie visual with pining".
 "I Wish You Would" was recorded by Antonoff at Lamby's House Studios in Brooklyn, New York, and by Sam Holland at Conway Recording Studios in Los Angeles, California.
 Max Martin handled the vocal production at MXM Productions.
 The track was mixed by Serban Ghenea at Mixstar Studios in Virginia Beach, Virginia, and mastered by Tom Coyne at Sterling Sound in Edgewater, New Jersey.